ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 - integrationNodePort
 - integrationServerName

+For Windows, the ACE_COMMAND environment variable may need to be changed to match a locally-installed version of ACE (currently set to 12.0.7).

 Once those values have been updated, then the pipeline can be constructed, but it may be a good idea to change "GitHub API usage" under "Configure System" in the Jenkins settings as otherwise messages such as the following may appear regularly: